psevestre/openid-fapi/Financial_API_Grant_Management.md

 In case the `grant_id` is unknown or invalid, the authorization server will respond with an error code `invalid_grant_id`.

+in case the server metadata parameter `grant_update_supported` is set to false, the AS will respond with the error code `invalid_request`.

 ## Token Response

 This specification introduces the token response parameter `grant_id`:

 `grant_id`: URL safe string value identifying an individual grant managed by a particular authorization server for a certain client and a certain resource owner.
 The `grant_id` value MUST be unique in the context of a certain authorization server and SHOULD have enough entropy to make it impractical to guess it.

+The AS will return a `grant_id`

+* if the server metadata parameter `provide_grant_id` is set to `always` or
+* if the server metadata parameter `provide_grant_id` is set to `optional` and the client metadata parameter `provide_grant_id` is set to true.

+Here is an example response:

 ```http
 HTTP/1.1 200 OK